yc518suray/searching-for-PCP/README.md

 - `G` or `g` $\rightarrow$ candidate generation
 - `M` or `m` $\rightarrow$ matching
 - `U` or `u` $\rightarrow$ uncompression
+- `E` or `e` $\rightarrow$ equivalence filtering

+A **PAPR calculation** stage is added.
+Therefore, if you don't want to calculate the PAPR of each found unique PCP, you can stop the program after equivalence filtering.

 If both options (along with the `Stage` parameters) are ignored, the script runs as usual.